doobin/Vertical-Mile-Challenge-Client/README.md

 Vertical Mile Challenege is a app where a user can log their vertical mile gains and keep track of the logs.

+Want to try the app!

+Sign In: demo@demo.com
+Password: demo

 ## Link to API Repository

 https://github.com/doobin/Vertical-Mile-Challenge-Rails-API